 Propoxyphene Side Effects and Symptoms

 In addition to addressing pain reduction, it also causes respiratory depression and sedation.
-Propoxyphene enhances drugs that slow brain functions such as barbiturates, alcohol, benzodiazepine sedatives and skeletal muscle relaxants.
+Propoxyphene enhances drugs that slow brain functions such as barbiturates, alcohol, benzodiazepine sedatives, and skeletal muscle relaxants.

-This drug has a slight sedating effect that it is never advised to take propoxyphene with another sedative or antidepressant drug.
+This drug has a slightly sedating effect that it is never advised to take propoxyphene with another sedative or antidepressant drug.
 In combination with alcohol, the effects of this drug can be dangerous and even fatal.
 Even food laced with alcohol cannot be taken with Propoxyphene.

 Short-Term Effects of Propoxyphene

 Mild Skin Rash

 Change in Behavior